Isaiah 7:14 Therefore the Lord himself will give you a sign:

 The virgin will conceive and give birth to a son, and will call him Immanuel.

 Isaiah was just one of the prophets that foretold of Jesus’ birth.
 But so many of them waited patiently and foretold of something, someone that they would never see or meet in their lifetimes.

-In the First Week of Advent, God calls his people out.
-He lets them know He is on to them, He commands them–us–to repentance, to “cease doing evil, and to learn to do good.”
+In the First Week of Advent, God called his people out.
+He let them know He is on to them, He commanded them–US–to repentance, to “cease doing evil, and to learn to do good.”